How to Install Python 3.12 on Ubuntu

 libssl-dev libsqlite3-dev libreadline-dev libffi-dev libbz2-dev liblzma-dev uuid-dev \

-tk-dev pkg-config make -y
+tk-dev pkg-config -y

 Configure and Build Python 3.12